 Because its properties are similar to those of gray cement, white cement does not have separate specifications.
 Depending on use, a number of different standards apply — portland cement, masonry cement, and plaster (stucco) cement.

-Lehigh white cements conform to the American Society for Testing and Materials (ASTM) C150, Standard Specification for Portland Cement.
+White portland cements conform to the American Society for Testing and Materials (ASTM) C150, Standard Specification for Portland Cement.

 White portland cement: